 Unstructured data comes in many forms -- from text and images to voice and graphics -- and tapping into it is an understandably tricky job.
 The task is made that much more difficult thanks to the relative dearth of quality, mature tools that can access and interpret unstructured data, according to Bill Inmon, coauthor of the recently released Tapping into Unstructured Data.

-That's too bad, Inmon said, because unstructured data holds a wealth of knowledge that can greatly benefit
+That's too bad, Inmon said, because

 In this 12-minute podcast, appropriate for business and IT leaders, listeners will:

 - Discover the different types of unstructured data and why they are so important to organizations

 - Learn about the typical obstacles that stand in the way of successful unstructured data integration